btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 1. The Bitcoin on-chain node is fully synchronized
 2. The Internal lightning node is "Enabled" under "Lightning" > "Settings" > "BTC Lightning Settings"

 If you are unable to connect to your Lightning node, try [restarting your server](./FAQ/ServerSettings.md#how-to-restart-btcpay-server) or reviewing our [troubleshooting guide](./Troubleshooting.md).
 You will not be able to accept lightning payments in your store until your Lightning node appears "Online".
+Try to test your Lightning connection by clicking the "Public Node Info" link.

-## Connecting an external Lightning Node in BTCPay
+### Connecting an external Lightning Node in BTCPay Server

 BTCPay Server offers the option to connect to an external Lightning node.
 To configure it:
 1. Go to "Lightning" > Select "Use custom node" if there is no Lightning node configured.